royaltm/node-streamdb/README.md

 db2.stream.pipe(syncStream).pipe(db2.stream);
 ```

 For a real-life example however one should consider applying a [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) algorithm to elect synchronizing master among concurrent servers.
+Or use some queue service like Kafka with single partition topic.

 Ok, now let's create some documents on db1.